 The Republic of Ireland and the UK may both have been part of the European Union but there was still a level of hostility between the two nations however things are better than they were 20 years ago and the things are expected to get even better in the coming years.

-As a matter of fact, the Queen Elisabeth II went to Ireland for the first time only in 2011.
+As a matter of fact, the Queen Elizabeth II went to Ireland for the first time only in 2011.
 This shows the level of hostility there was up until then.
 The Queen travelled to every country in the world but yet had never visited her closest neighbour, Ireland.

 In May 2011, she has her first state visit to the Republic of Ireland.
 Although everybody was as excited as scared about it, it went very well.
 Queen Elisabeth II arrived in Dublin, dressed in green and saluted the people of Ireland in Irish!